Tired of the LPC? I Sure Am.

 While it may be fair to suggest we are a nation that is tired of the current administration’s lack of substance on policy, there are those who—despite what their opponents may say—take Trudeau’s gospel as the absolute truth.

 Herein lies the crux of the issues that remain harmful to our nation—we revert to baseless tribalism in the face of open communication between parties, and as such, we as millennials, become susceptible to the cult of personality that is Justin Trudeau.
-A fun and photogenic leader who resonates with the misplaced ideals of today’s youth, who would rather be told what they want to hear, instead of what they need to hear.
+A fun and photogenic leader who resonates with the misplaced ideals of today’s youth, who would rather be told what they want to hear and not what they need to.

 Enter, the Conservative Party of Canada.